BrunoGianetti/All-projects-created-in-class/README.md

-# What you find here?
+# What you find here? 🔎

-EEvery part or complete project that I have participated or builded alone with classes, reading, thinking and hands on!
+Every part or complete project that I have participated or builded alone with classes, reading, thinking and hands on!
 Some of that have a certificate of conclusion, others not or yet not.

-## Describe
+## Describe 📊